lizconlan/diffable/README.md

 ## Behaviour

-There are 3 different types of change that can be returned by the diff method
-- new, deleted and modified.
-These are indication using a `:change_type` key/value within the results Hash.
+There are 3 different types of change that can be returned by the diff method: modified, new and deleted.
+These are indicated using a `:change_type` key/value within the results Hash.

-When an object is flagged as modified, its identifier and any of the altered fields are returned, e.g.:
+When an object is flagged as **modified**, its identifier and any of the altered fields are returned, e.g.:

     {:change_type => "modified", :id => 42, :name => "test1"}

-When an object is flagged as new, only its identifier is returned.
+When an object is flagged as **new**, only its identifier is returned.
 Sample output:

     {:change_type => "new", :id => 42}

-When an object is flagged as deleted, all of its attributes are returned in the diff Hash.
+When an object is flagged as **deleted**, all of its attributes are returned in the diff Hash.
 Sample output:

     {:change_type => "deleted", :id => 42, :name => "test", :desc => "db test"}